eugenebelieve/vector-search-api/README.md

 ![NodeJS+MongoDB+OpenAI](images/vector_stack.png)

 ### What Stack are we going to use ?
-In this Step-by-step Guide we will be using MongoDB (Atlas), NodeJS and OpenAI
+This is a <b>DEVELOPER</b> Step-by-step Guide in which we will be using MongoDB (Atlas), NodeJS and OpenAI

 ### We are going to build the Vector Search Microservice in 4 steps:
 1. Create and <b>Database, Collection</b> and <b>Vector Search index</b> on MongoDB Atlas.